TheGregggg/gregoirelayet.com/ssg/content/mentions_legals.en.md

 Director of publication : Grégoire Layet

-This website is hosted on OVH : SAS 2 rue Kellermann - 59100 Roubaix - France
+This website is hosted on PulseHeberg : SAS PulseHeberg - 9, Boulevard de Strasbourg - 83000 Toulon, France